natinusala/RetroArch/kraken/lib/README.md

 # RetroArch Kraken library

 This is the Lua library to interface with RetroArch.
+Documentation of each individual module is available in the `doc` folder.

 Each library module has two sets of functions: